yCanta/yCanta/README.md

 Recent Changes
 --------------
+ - *2014-11-09* - Windows support and scan of songs and songbooks on first run, license as UNLICENSE
  - *2014-11-07* - Upgraded packages and created requirements.txt for easy pip install in virtualenv
  - *2013-06-25* - Added option to launch secondary presentation windows and ability to present chords.
  - *2012-11-29* - Added option to wrap lines and chords in a song.